SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/index.md

 ## Advanced usage

-This plugin is trying to cover a maxiumum of use cases and usage because ViteJS is very versatile tool.
+This plugin is trying to cover a maximum of use cases and usage because ViteJS is a very versatile tool.
 You can pass, as a second argument, an object with options allowing you to control the svg output.

 Check the advanced and [options](/options/) documentations.